YiannisChionas/cinemonkey/README.md

 ⚙️ How to Run Locally

-Ensure you have installed git, docker
+Ensure you have installed git, docker and have set up the connection to GHCR

 Clone the repo: